dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

 ### Obtain and Display Recognized Results

-1. Create a label result listener and register with the label recognizer instance to get recognized label results.
+1. Create a label result listener (`setLabelResultListener`) and register it to the label recognizer instance to get recognized label results.

    ```java
    ...